CSCD01/team_04-project/deliverable/1/process.md

 - Estimations will be done in terms of work hours and revised as we see fit, by majority vote.
 - Anything that will use (a) group members' time for this project should be tracked on Trello.
 Post-hoc estimation is better than none.
 - Each task will be a single Trello card organized into one of these five columns:
-    - Planned: has not been started.
+    - **Planned**: has not been started.
 Reassignment is possible.
-    - Blocked: depends on another task being completed first.
+    - **Blocked**: depends on another task being completed first.
 Blocking task should be linked on blocked card.
-    - In Progress: may have uncommitted work by the group member(s) to which it is assigned.
+    - **In Progress**: may have uncommitted work by the group member(s) to which it is assigned.
 Frequent contact required.
-    - Awaiting Review: is considered completed by the last assigned group member and awaits the review of another.
+    - **Awaiting Review**: is considered completed by the last assigned group member and awaits the review of another.
-    - Completed: is no longer active (finished or abandoned) and is kept mostly for progress tracking.
+    - **Completed**: is no longer active (finished or abandoned) and is kept mostly for progress tracking.

 ## Peer Review